 I will use Elaine placed in Seinfeld’s apartment, in the kitchen, wearing the white blouse, wrapped in a giant long strip of orange peel, spiralling around her – she struggles to untangle from it.
 I can smell the orange.
 The old Jewish character I remember from a scene in one particular Seinfeld episode, feels the peel instead of helping her untangle, and asks, “what is that, velvet?”
 Elaine is angry.

 This scene might seem elaborate and overly detailed.
 This is ideal.
 It is not completely unambiguous because the word is not a noun so it’s harder to visualise an object.
 An action is more ambiguous than an object.
 But it’s good enough, and it won’t be forgotten.
 There is a risk it can be confused with peel, but then the man feeling the peel, and Elaine in the scene reduces that risk.
-Also there will be revision.
+Also, there will be revision.

 “rice” “son”; Daniel San.
 Mr Miagi from Karate Kid.

 On Seinfeld’s couch, sits Mr Miagi.
 The man next to Elaine walks over to Mr Miagi.
-Miagi “rises” from the chair, the floats in the air, and turns a bowl of steamed hot rice in his hand over on the man’s head and presses it down.
+Miagi “rises” from the chair, then floats in the air, and turns a bowl of steamed hot rice in his hand over onto the man’s head and presses it down.
 He says “Rice, Daniel san” … Rice San … Reason.
 Miagi is drunk, depressed and crying.
 He feels he has no reason to live.
 He uses his sword to commit suicide.

 AFFORD.
 This one is easier.
 Ford.
 Ford Fairlane (the movie, and the car).
 How does Seinfeld afford that apartment?
-(This might seem like a good association, but it’s not unusual enough — I wont use it).
+(This might seem like a good association, but it’s not unusual enough — I won’t use it).
 Mr Miagi is dead, bleeding on the couch, I need to link something with that.
 Something by the door so the word after that can be away from this room, it’s getting cluttered.

 Ford reverses his car out of the apartment.
 I can make up any world I like outside Seinfeld’s apartment.
-As Ford reverses the car, he enters a car elevator, goes down, drives east with flat tyres, to Bob Jane Tyre Mart.
+As Ford reverses the car, he enters a car elevator, goes down, and drives east with flat tyres, to Bob Jane Tyre Mart.
 The mechanics connect the car to various wires hooked to mechanic diagnostic machines — like how a nurse connects up a patient to an obs machine.
-Need to add some interest and detail: the connections are doing something to the car, its getting bigger, and the tyres are becoming massive.
+Need to add some interest and detail: the connections are doing something to the car, it’s getting bigger, and the tyres are becoming massive.
 It turns into a monster truck.